pdxdave/aws_cantrill/003_tech_fundamentals/001_encryption.md

 ## Types of Encryption
 1. Symmetric encryption
     * two parties agree upon an encryption algorithm (AES-256).
-    * party A sends plaintext along w/a created symetric key.
+    * party A sends plaintext along w/a created symmetric key.
 It goes to AES-256, it creates ciphertext, and that is forwarded to party B.
     * !problem.
 How does party B get the key safely?
 They can't.
     * This type of encryption is better for local file encryption.
 2. Asymmetric encryption
     * two parties agree upon an asymmetric algorithm to use, then create encryption keys for the algorithm.
     * asym keys have a public and private key.
+Both parties need public and private keys.
+    * the public key is for encryption, the private for decryption.
+    * party A d/l party B's public key.
+The public key and plaintext are sent to the algorithm which generates ciphertext.
+    * the ciphertext is sent to party B, and only they can decrypt the data.
+No key exchange required.
+    * party B sends the private key and ciphertext to the algorithm, it decrypts the plaintext and is sent back to party B.
+    * This is used b/t parties that don't need to see each other.
+Also SSH to access servers using key based authentication.